 MAINE INVITATIONAL SCRATCH TOURNAMENT RULES & INFORMATION 2016 – 2017

 The M.I.S.T. will bowl 4 games of qualifying across 8 lanes, moving one pair to the right after the completion of each game.
 There will be no more than (6) bowlers on each pair of lanes, barring unforeseen circumstances like lane breakdowns.
 One in every four bowlers (majority thereof) qualify for cash prizes, with the top four bowlers from the eliminator round(s) bowling head to head in a seeded step ladder match play format.
 Bowlers will receive (3) practice balls per lane at the start of the tournament, on the pair of lanes each bowler is assigned to begin.
 If there are more than 34 total entries (9 cash qualifiers), than an eliminator round will be held to help determine seeding for the stepladder finals.
 If there are (34) entries or less, the top (4) bowlers will advance to the step ladder finals, and the remaining spots will be paid out according to placement.
 Only the bowlers who qualify for cash prizes will participate in the eliminator round game(s).
 There are no guaranteed spots for the step ladder finals, every qualifier will compete in the elimination round(s).
 Bowlers will use their (4) game average (+) their score from the first elimination round to determine their “two game” total pin fall.
 That field is then cut in half (+ or – one spot), with the top half advancing to the next elimination round, or taking our top (4) for the step ladder finals, depending on tournament entries.
 The bowlers who get eliminated are paid out according to how they finished.
 For the second elimination round, bowlers will use their (2) game total (+) their score from this round to make a (3) game total pin fall.
 The top (4) bowlers advance to the step ladder finals in the order they finished, no other position rounds required.
 The top (4) will roll off, step ladder style, for the title.
 This format will combine using a bowlers (4) game average, creating a (2 or 3) game total in the elimination rounds to determine the top (4), and utilize our traditional step ladder finals for the final (4) bowlers to determine a champion each month.
 If there are big enough squads, we may do (3) elimination rounds, but it depends on tournament entries.
 Smaller events may only need (1) elimination round.
 Based on previous seasons totals, (2) rounds will cover most (if not all) tournaments.
-Bowlers will get (2) practice balls per lane before the start of each stepladder final match and the elimination round(s).
+Bowlers will get (3) practice balls per lane before the start of each stepladder final match and the elimination round(s).
 If the bowler chooses to go first in the step ladder finals, he/she will start on the left lane, throwing (1) frame, with the next bowler following by starting their game on the right lane throwing (2) frames, or vice versa.
 Each bowler will throw (2) consecutive frames for the remainder of the match, alternating play so that the bowler who began the match, will also be the one finishing the match last.
-Bowlers are welcome to bowl practice games before the tournament, and during stepladder round(s) on lanes not assigned to the tournament, but the cost of the practice games will not be covered by the M.I.S.T.
+Bowlers are welcome to bowl practice games before the tournament, and during stepladder round(s) on lanes not assigned to the tournament or on lanes that were used by the tournament but not being used anymore, but the cost of the practice games will not be covered by the M.I.S.T.
 Each bowler must pay for his or her own practice games.

 If there is a tie after qualifying and/or the eliminator round game for casher(s) spot(s) not advancing (not including the top 4 for the step ladder finals), the bowlers will split the prize money for the two spots, but, the Bowler of the Year points will be determined by the bowler who had the highest game during qualifying.
 If there is still a tie, then the next highest game will determine placement, and so on.
 If there is a tie between two bowlers for the final cashing position, then there will be a 9th and 10th frame roll off to determine the bowler who gets the spot.
 If there are more than two bowlers tied, there will be a 9th and 10th frame roll off, and if there is a further tie from that, the bowlers remaining will have another 9th and 10th frame roll off until a winner is determined.
 Starting lane and starting order will be determined by the tournament director.
 Bowlers not advancing will receive the standard (10) BOY points.
 If there is a tie for a top (4) match play position, then there will be a 9th and 10th frame roll off to determine position placement.
 If there is a tie at the end of any step ladder final game, then we will commence with a 9th and 10th frame roll off to determine the winner of the match.
 Choice of starting lane and starting order for the tiebreaker roll off is determined by the highest seeded bowler in the step ladder finals.
 A year long, accumulative point system is used to determine the Bowler of the Year.
 Cash prizes will be awarded at the completion of each tournament, there will be no money rolled over from tournament to tournament.
 All funds will be utilized at each tournament stop.